lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 ## Skill Changes

 * Skill Ratings go from 0-8 instead of 1-12, with better descriptions of what the different levels represent.
-* Dice now go against a TN6 instead of TN7, increasing successes.
+* Changed the dice mechanic slightly, increasing successes.
 * Attributes have been expanded, and are no longer locked after chargen.
 * Background and Language skills now have more descriptive ratings.
 * New XP system, making it easier to raise other skills while waiting for a big raise.